Game Show Studio comes with a variety of question set styles:

 With large groups, it’s often a good idea to have some rounds where teams can work together to answer questions.
 To do this, disable the buzzers, and, instead of having teams buzz in, have teams take turns answering questions.
 Or have teams write down answers to the same questions simultaneously.
 Then, you can tap the team’s score on the Host’s device and then tap “Award Correct Answer with Sound” or “Penalize Incorrect Answer with Sound.”

-For a Timed Round, it is best to use questions that are short, so that the exciting action of playing against the clock remains fast-paced.
+For an exciting finish, end your game with a timed round.
 Tips for introducing and running these rounds can be found on the Timed Round page.

 Tailoring the Game to the Players